Edible Insects and Human Evolution

 "Engaging.
 Argues most convincingly that insects were an important food source during human evolution."—Margaret J. Schoeninger, University of California San Diego

-Lesnik investigates the role of insects in the diets of hunter-gatherers and our nonhuman primate cousins in order to deduce what insect consumption looked like in the past.
-She approaches the question from the perspectives of primatology, sociocultural anthropology, reproductive physiology, and paleoanthropology.
-Lesnik posits that women would likely spend more time foraging for and eating insects than men, arguing that this pattern is important to note because women are too often ignored in reconstructions of ancient human behavior.
+Lesnik combines primatology, sociocultural anthropology, reproductive physiology, and paleoanthropology to examine the role of insects in the diets of hunter-gatherers and our nonhuman primate cousins.
+She posits that women would likely spend more time foraging for and eating insects than men, arguing that this pattern is important to note because women are too often ignored in reconstructions of ancient human behavior.
 Because of the abundance of insects and the low risk of acquiring them, insects were a reliable food source that mothers used to feed their families over the past five million years.

-Although they are consumed worldwide to this day, insects are not usually considered to be food in Western societies.
-Tying together ancient history with our modern lives, Lesnik points out that insects are a highly nutritious and very sustainable food.
-Lesnik believes that if we accept that edible insects are a part of the human legacy, we may have new conversations about what is good to eat—both in past diets and for the future of food.
+Although they are consumed worldwide to this day, insects are not usually considered food in Western societies.
+Tying together ancient history with our modern lives, Lesnik points out that insects are highly nutritious and a very sustainable protein alternative.
+She believes that if we accept that edible insects are a part of the human legacy, we may have new conversations about what is good to eat—both in past diets and for the future of food.

 Julie J. Lesnik is assistant professor of anthropology at Wayne State University.